Bonin flying fox: Etymology

 The Bonin flying fox was described by British naturalist George Tradescant Lay in 1829.

 He gave it the species name pselaphon as a reference to "the habit of feeling instead of seeing its way in the day time."

-Pselaphon is a New Latin word from Ancient Greek psēlaphan 'to grope about'.
+Pselaphon is a Neo-Latin word from Ancient Greek psēlaphan 'to grope about'.

 Taxonomy

 As the Pteropus genus is quite speciose, it is traditionally divided into closely related species groups, identified based on morphology.
 Traditionally, the Bonin flying fox has been the identifier of the pselaphon species group, of which there are several other members: